yaakov-h/Notepad.Extensions.Logging/README.md

 To use:

-1. Add a package reference to Notepad.Extensions.Logging
+1. Add a package reference to `Notepad.Extensions.Logging`.
 2. In `Startup.cs`, call `AddNotepad()`, like so:

 ```csharp